 Skip to contents

-Starts a document from one or more report grids, producing a document object that subsequent layout_section() calls fill in and generate_docs() renders.
+Starts a document from one or more report grids, producing a document grid that subsequent layout_section() calls fill in and generate_docs() renders.
 This is the head of the assembly chain: gather your built sections here, lay each one out, then generate.

 Usage